It was already 3 in the morning. Apollo and I were already feeling tired after a hazy night out.

 It’s not every day when you find yourself sat beside a famous local celebrity, so we grabbed the opportunity and said hi.
-I could not exactly remember how we started talking, but soon he was buying us beers and we were engaged in discourse on storytelling.
+I could not exactly remember how we started talking.
+Soon he was buying us beers and we were engaged in discourse on storytelling.

 We shared the love for stories, albeit found home in different mediums: me in words and letters, and the actor in moving pictures.

-He shares that he does not learn by studying theory or watching movies, but rather he needed to be out there to gather real experiences, meet real people and hear real stories—probably why we found him in a humble hole-in-the-wall in Poblacion.
+He shares that he does not learn by studying theory or watching movies, but rather he needed to be out there to gather real experiences, meet real people and hear real stories.
+This is probably why we found him in a humble hole-in-the-wall in Poblacion.